 | Honey | 1 tsp for cough (ONLY 1+ year) |

-Important: Never give honey to babies under 1 year - risk of botulism!
+Important: Never give honey to babies under 1 year — risk of infant botulism (AAP/CDC advise no honey before 12 months).

 Sample Meal Ideas for Sick Babies